zoteroRoam

 • --zr-accent-2-hsl (default = a shade of orange)

 As their name indicates, these variables should contain HSL color values.
 Other formats will not work.
-There are many online tools such as this one where you can explore the color wheel and find the matching HSL parameters.
+There are many online tools where you can explore the color wheel and find the matching HSL parameters.

 Example for light mode